-COLLECTIVE COMMUNICATION IN PARALLEL PROCESSING FRAMEWORKS
+III.COLLECTIVE COMMUNICATION IN PARALLEL PROCESSING FRAMEWORKS

 In this section, we compare several big data parallel processing tools and show how they are applied on big data problems.
 These tools are MPI, Hadoop MapReduce and MapReduce-like tools supporting iterative algorithms such as Twister and Spark [5].
-Furthermore, we analyze the pattern of collective communication and how intermediate data is handled in each tool.
+Furthermore, we analyze the pattern of collective communication and how intermediate data is handled in each tool (See Figure 3).
 In future, we expect the ideas of these tools to be all converged in a single environment for which our new optimal communication is aimed in order to serve big data applications.
-Section 3.1 discusses the runtime model of these tools and Section 3.2 talks about collective communication and in these tools.